Community Projects

 Lexington Village

 A subdivision with space for construction of 52 new single-family homes on the east end of Logansport.
 New home construction began in March 2024, with three homes completed and four under construction as of mid-April 2025.
+As of the end of 2025, a total of 8 homes had been completed, with one under construction and one more under contract.

 Chase / Davis Property